UMR-CNRM/PHYEX/docs/Integrator.md

 Pull requests can be received on all these kind of branches and must be merged into the master branch with according norm.

-## NORMAL WORKFLOW FOR A CONTRIBUTION DEVELOPED IN AROME AND HARMONIE-AROME
+## Normal workflow for a contribution developed in AROME and HARMONIE-AROME

 ### Scientific contributions until cycle 49t1